noc2spam/JSEmailAutoComplete/README.md

-# JSEmailAutoComplete
+# Javascript Email AutoComplete
-**Inline Autocomplete solution for html text inputs written in pure Javascript.**
+**Inline email auto-complete solution for html text inputs written in pure Javascript.**

 Originally started with https://github.com/10w042/email-autocomplete .
 This needed to be ported into Vanilla JS.
 So I ended up rewriting it.